November 6, 2023:

 Jørn Hafver, Science Circus

-Kenneth and Jørn are daily science center pedagogues with a love of technology and the joy of creation.
-They think that everyone should learn how to make their own AI killer robot before their neighbor does.
-In this workshop, you create an AI robot that is programmed with micro:bit.
+Kenneth and Jørn are science center educators with a passion for technology and creativity.
+They believe that everyone should learn how to make their own AI killer robot before their neighbor does.
+In this workshop, you will create an AI robot that is programmed with micro:bit.

-Artificial intelligence for teachers is a practice-oriented book for use in an environment with a large documentation requirement.
-The school is such an environment, and teachers spend a lot of time ensuring that pupils receive the right and necessary training.
+Artificial Intelligence for Teachers is a practice-oriented book for use in an environment with a high documentation requirement.
+School is one such environment, and teachers spend a lot of time ensuring that students receive the right and necessary training.
 However, artificial intelligence can do much of the administrative work, such as simplifying time-consuming tasks in brainstorming, overview, texts, audio and video, in addition to mathematics and coding.
-It will create space that teachers can use on students.
-With an understanding of the technology's principles and simple prompts, artificially intelligent software can create and facilitate good learning for students and time to do it for teachers.
+It will create space for teachers to spend on students.
+With an understanding of the principles of technology and simple prompts, artificial intelligent software can create and facilitate good learning for students and time to do it for teachers.

 Artificial intelligence in practice